shams-nahid/System-Design-Study-Note/docs/Notes/Tiny URL.md

 As we are about to store billions of rows and we do not have to maintain the strong relations betwee collections/table, we can simply use NoSQL database for easy scale.

+## System Design

+### Encoding URL

+From the long url, we can compute the unique short URL using the hash function, MD5 or Sha256.
+Then the hash can be encoded for display.
+For encoding, we can use base36, base62 or base64.

+If we consider 6 character short URL, the possible combination will be 64^6 = ~ 68 billion.

+With MD5 hashing function, we will get 128 bit hash value.
+Since 1 hex digit is 4 bits, we will get total of 32 hex digits as output from MD5 hashing.
+We are only allowed to take only 6 characters and if we take the first 6 characters, it might give us duplicate short url.

+With this mechanism, we have two problem,

+1. Multiple users with same url will get same shortend url
+2. Encoded URL are identical [TODO]

+To resolve this, we can either add a sequence number or counter to the original URL and do the hashing untill we get a unique shortend URL.

+> base36 includes a-z and 0-9
+> base62 includes a-z, A-Z and 0-9
+> base64 includes a-z, A-Z, 0-9, + and /

+### Offline Key Generation Service

+We will generate random 6 digits url beforehand.
+When a url needs to be shortend, just take on from the already generated urls.

+Any time a key is being used, we have to mark it as used.
+If multiple server tries to read a key same time, it will make same short url for multiple urls.

+We can use two collections in the key service, used and new.
+Will use a memory, where the key service first load some keys for use.
+In the same time, we will send them from new collection to used collection.

+Servers will get the keys from the memory.

+**DB Size**

+When we do need a 68B url, with each 6 charactars long, each character with 1 bit, we will need (68B * 6 bit) = ~415 GB storage

+**Availability**

+Have to make sure there is an standby rserver for the service.

+**Performance Improvement**

+The application server can cache couple of keys beforehand.
+In case the app server crash, we might loose couple of unique keys.

+## Data partitioning and Replication

+We can partition database by,

+1. Range Based Partitioning: Can partition the database by the start character.
+In this case, if a certain characted appears in the most url, the one partition may have more traffic than others.
+2. Hash Based Partitoning (Consistant Hashing): We can do the hashing to the shortend url and this hash will determine the range.

+## Cache

 ### Summary